wiencheck/Bauly/README.md

 ```

 ##### Dismissing banner
-To manually dismiss the banner, use the `dismiss(completionHandler:)` method.
+To manually dismiss the banner, use the `dismiss(completion:)` method.

 It takes optional closure which gets called once current banner disappears from the screen.
-If no banner was displayed at the moment of calling this method the `completionHandler` will not be called.
+If no banner was displayed at the moment of calling this method the `completion` will not be called.

 If you want to make sure that a banner was visible before calling this method you can use the `currentBanner(in windowScene:)` method and check its return value.